palaso0/just-files/README.md

 ### 0.0.1

-Add files from Folders to Just File view
+Add files from Files to Just File view

 ---